hssnx/hassanshahir/content/essays/books.md

 - _The Chimp Paradox_ — Steve Peters
 - _Man’s Search for Meaning_ — Viktor E. Frankl

-I also started using Goodreads this year — feel free to friend me [here](https://www.goodreads.com/user/show/106661626-hassan-shahir) if you want to exchange book recommendations.
+I also started using Goodreads this year, feel free to friend me [here](https://www.goodreads.com/user/show/106661626-hassan-shahir) if you want to exchange book recommendations.